Humans Are Special

 - Sholan Alliance: The human colonists on Kiess found themselves under the heel of the overpoweringly aggressive etc etc Valtegans.
 Without the help of the Sholans, they would have continued to be in that situation even with the arrival of the second wave colony ship, still enroute during the first book.

-- In Doctor Who, as much as the Doctor thinks that Humans Are Special, humanity (and reality itself for that matter) would have have perished without his intervention long ago.
+- In Dr Who, as much as the Doctor thinks that Humans Are Special, humanity (and reality itself for that matter) would have have perished without his intervention long ago.
 Lampshaded in Turn Left when the world starts to decay and even reality itself ceases to exist without the doctor's intervention.

 - The Aegis (Gary Seven's alien overlords) in Star Trek routinely protect civilizations from destroying themselves.
 Fridge Logic issues arises, as they are only ever seen in one episode, in which they operate in the past (20th century).